Shreeya-R/Shreeya-R/README.md

 Welcome to my Github page!
 I am an aspiring data scientist ready to kickstart the journey as a data analyst.
 Actively engaged in continuous professional development to enhance expertise including data analytics and statistical modelling using R, Python, SQL, AWS and Microsoft Power BI.

 ### 🚀 My Journey
+Passionate problem-solver with a comprehensive knowledge of data wrangling, visualisation and modelling.

 ### 🖥️ Technical Skills
 - __Languages:__ Python, R, SQL